railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

    single: client; web (thin) and GTK (thick)
    single: client; caching

-.. note::   Web client and GTK client
+.. note::   Web Client and GTK Client

     There is little functional difference between the two OpenERP clients - the web client and the GTK client at present.
-    The web client offers more functionality for instance for Calendar view, Gantt view, .
+    The web client offers more functionality, for instance, the Corporate Intelligence feature, and the Gantt view.

-    When you are changing the structure of your OpenERP installation (adding and removing modules, perhaps changing labels) you might find the web client to be irritating because of its use of **caching**.
+    When you are changing the structure of your OpenERP installation (adding and removing modules, perhaps changing labels), you might find the web client to be irritating because of its use of **caching**.

     Caching speeds it all up by keeping a copy of data somewhere between the server